SungHoHong2/Leetcode-Experiment/medium/Reconstruct_Itinerary/README.md

     - Collect the destination of the flight backwards
         - Reverse the lexical order
         - Collect the destination at the final destination
+    - Use `Post Order` because the dfs may find the incomplete destination first before finding complete desintation
+        - Post order allows the dfs to collect the order that connects the flight in a complete destination
 - [Source code](source/dfs.py)

 ```python